cloudfoundry/docs-buildpacks/java/grails-service-bindings.html.md

     password = dbInfo?.password
     ```

+The example `DataSource.groovy` file below contains the following:

+* The `imports` that allow `spring-cloud` API commands
+* The code that enables the `getCloud` method to function locally or in other environments outside of a cloud
-This example `DataSource.groovy` file contains configuration information for SQL, MongoDB, and Redis services.
+* Code to access the cloud object for SQL, MongoDB, and Redis services

 ```groovy
 import org.springframework.cloud.CloudFactory